Osteopenia glossary | Osteoporosis glossary

 - Secondary osteoporosis – bone loss caused by some other disease that affects bone metaboloism.

-- Selective estrogen receptor modulators – SERMS, nonhormounal pharmaceutical compounds that mimic the action of estrogen.
-SEE: Evista
+- Selective estrogen receptor modulators – SERMS, nonhormonal pharmaceutical compounds that mimic the action of estrogen.
+See: Evista

 - Sprue – intestinal disorder that prevents the absorption of nutrients.

 - Strontium – a mineral that has been used to increase bone density.
 See: Strontium

 - Tamoxafen – a SERM

 - Testosterone – androgen (male) hormone.
 Low levels are often associated with Osteopenia in men.